Chopper (rap)

-Chopper rap, also simply known as chopper, is a subgenre of Midwestern hip-hop music that originated in the Midwestern United States and East Coast United States and features fast-paced rhyming or rapping.
+Chopper rap, also simply known as chopper, is a subgenre of hip hop music that originated in the Midwestern United States and features fast-paced rhyming or rapping.
 Those that rap in the style are known as choppers, and rapping in the style is sometimes referred to as chopping.
-The style is one of the major forms of Midwest hip hop.
-However, by the early 2000s, it had spread to other parts of the United States including California and New York City; its popularity has since spread around the world.
+The style is one of the major forms in hip hop.
+However, by the early 2000s, it had spread to other parts of the United States including New York City and California; its popularity has since spread around the world.

-Chopper style places an emphasis on speed of pronunciation, and as such is commonly attributed to some of the fastest professional rappers, such as Bone Thugs-n-Harmony, Mac Lethal, Twista, Big L, Tech N9ne, Twisted Insane, Busta Rhymes, Rebel XD, Krizz Kaliko, George Watsky, Jaz-O, Crucified830 and Eminem.
+Chopper style places an emphasis on speed of pronunciation, and as such is commonly attributed to some of the fastest professional rappers, such as Bone Thugs-n-Harmony, Mac Lethal, Twista, Big L, Tech N9ne, Twisted Insane, Busta Rhymes, Rebel XD, Krizz Kaliko, George Watsky, Jaz-O, Saint Lethal, Crucified830 and Eminem.
 Vocalist Oli Peters of the tech-death band Archspire is also heavily influenced by this style.